 As with all outdoor recreational activities, proper safety and proper trail use should be two of the user’s core concerns.
 Mountain biking can be a rewarding sport.
-It can also be dangerous if the user disregards proper safety and proper bike/trail use.
+It can also be dangerous if the user disregards proper safety and mountain biking etiquette and trail use.

-Safety is always the first thing every rider should consider before getting on their bike.
+Safety is always the first thing every rider should consider before mountain biking.
 Falling is unavoidable, so be prepared for it.
 The first place to start is making sure that you have all the proper safety gear.
 When I go out to ride, I always bring:

 Additional safety gear can include items like full-face helmets, wrist guards, spine protection, neck protection, and first-aid kits.
 Gear up to match the level of performance and risk for your level of riding.

 Always come to the trail fully prepared.
 Here are a few of the ways I plan ahead: